📌 Note: Facets are used to filter results. It would be best if you had your data feed indexed before configuring your facets.

-For example, a field that stores product references is not good because it’s very difficult to find a set of items sharing the same reference and you would get a huge list of references to filter.
-But brands, colors, a small set of sizes, genre and that kind of stuff are good candidates.
+For example, a field that stores product references is not good because it’s very difficult to find a set of items sharing the same reference, and you would get a long list of filter references.
+However, brands, colours, sizes and genres are good options to filter.

 What are those categories and best_price fields?
 They are not in my data feed…

-Well, when we process your data feeds we transform the product type field (or the google product category one) and make some optimizations to manage it as categories so we need to create that field for you.
+When Doofinder processes your data feed, it transforms the product type field (or the google product category) and optimises it as categories.
+Hence Doofinder needs to create that field for you.

 The same happens with the best price field.
-In the data feed you can send us a regular price and a sale price but when you filter results you usually want to filter by the current price and it can be the regular price or the sale price.
-We need the price in a single field to make the filtering so we created the best_price field.
+In the data feed, you can submit a regular price and a sale price, but when you filter results, you usually want to filter by the current price, and it can be the regular price or the sale price.
+Doofinder will require the price in a single field to make the filtering, hence why the best_price field exists.

-Once you selected some fields you can edit the label of the filter that will be used in the Doofinder layer.
+Once you’ve selected some fields, you can edit the filter label that will be used in the Doofinder layer.
 You can also sort the facets.
 Just click, drag and drop.
-Then use the Save button to make the changes permanent.
+Then hit the Save button.

 When will the facets appear in the Doofinder Layer?

-Layer options served from Doofinder are not intended to be constantly changing and they’re cached to improve performance.
-Depending on your users’ browser it may take up to 1 hour to be up to date in their computers.
-But don’t panic, for the vast majority of your users it will have no consequences.
+Layer options served from Doofinder are not intended to be constantly changing, and they’re cached to improve performance.
+Depending on your users’ browser, it may take up to 1 hour to be up to date on their computers.
+This should not worry you.

-If you’re developing some changes that you want to test immediatelly, you can disable your browser’s cache.
+If you’re developing some changes that you want to test immediately, you can disable your browser’s cache.
 For instance, Chrome lets you do this from the Network tab in the Dev Tools by enabling Disable Cache.
-That will take effect only while the Dev Tools pane is open.
+That will take effect only while the Dev Tools panel is open.

 Bare in mind that you can only add up to 10 fields in the facets.
 This will help maintain the speed of the search function.